dunkelstern/wireguard-web/Readme.md

 `/systemd`.
 Just copy it over to `/etc/systemd/system`, edit it to your liking, reload the systemd daemon (`systemctl daemon-reload`) and enable it as a service (`systemctl enable --now wireguard-web-ui`).

-The following systemd-units will be deployed by running the `setup_wireguard_web.sh`
-script:

-### wireguard-web-wg-quick@.service

-This is a parametrised wg-quick launcher.
-The parameter after the `@` symbol references the wireguard interface name and expects a config file in `/etc/wireguard-web` with the same name and a `.conf`-suffix.

-To enable, disable or reload a server run for example `systemctl reload wireguard-web-wg-quick@wg0` to reload the service for the `wg0` interface.

-### wireguard-web-dnsmasq@.service

-This is a parametrised `dnsmasq` launcher.
-It is used by the system if you enable local DNS for a wireguard server instance and will be used to resolve VPN internal names and will forward to the locally configured DNS resolvers in `/etc/resolv.conf`

-### wireguard-web-config.service

-This is a service that is triggered whenever a config file in the staging area changes to deploy the needed configuration and reload services.

-### wireguard-web-config.path

-This is a trigger to run the `wireguard-web-config.service` when a config file in the staging directory changes.